dkxiaohei/hello-world/guess-number/README.md

 - guess.py: the number guessing game in Python3
 - guess.rb: the number guessing game in Ruby
 - guess.kt: the number guessing game in Kotlin
+- guess.js: the number guessing game in JavaScript